General information

 - Witnesses, including expert witnesses

-- Other businesses.
+- Other businesses

-Any information which is shared will be shared securely, with appropriate individuals and only the minimum information needed will be shared.
+Any information which is shared will be shared securely, with appropriate individuals, and only the minimum information needed will be shared.

-How we store your information
+How long we keep your information

 Your information is securely stored electronically on the County Council’s network.
 Information is also securely stored in other mediums, including email accounts, in paper files and our intelligence database.

-We will stop using your data after 7 years from the conclusion of the matter for which it was collected, or where is it necessary and permitted for a longer specified period in accordance with our retention policy.
-Your data will be securely and permanently deleted one year after we stop using it.
+We will stop using your data after 7 years from the conclusion of the matter for which it was collected or, where is it necessary and permitted for a longer specified period, in accordance with our retention policy.

 Automated decision making

-Your rights
+Your rights under data protection law

 Wycliffe House